Dishes from India can be considered a hotspot for the vegetarian dish brigade.

 One of the staple diets from the houses of northern India is Sarson Ka Saag.
 In simple words, this dish is the best nature can offer to homo-sapiens.

 A perfect garnish to complete this dish is the copious amount of butter poured over the top.
 Sarson Ka Saag is best enjoyed with flat Indian bread made of maize called Makki Di Roti.
-A health nirvana!
+A healthy nirvana!

 Another vegetarian dish for the travellers of northern boulevards is Channa Bhatura.
 A delectable dish, Channa is essentially a curry made from chickpeas, vegetables and spices.